chee-ah/chee-notes/content/linux/1712426557493-LPI---Linux-Essentials---Common-CLI-Tools/index.md

 ```

 ## Options vs Arguments
+We've already explained this in the Basics, but here it is again, sometimes, it helps
+re-wording things a little bit.

-The input or stdin of a command line interface (cli) generaly is given in the form of arguments.
-Those arguments can be either positionnal or optional.
-Most of the time when you look at the help for a program there is a usage description at the very top, this shows you what the program expects, e.g. how many positional arguments there should be. generally positional arguments are mandatory, and optional arguments are optional... duh
+The input or stdin of a command line interface (cli) generally is given in the form of arguments.
+Those arguments can be either positional or optional.
+Most of the time when you look at the help for
+a program there is a usage description at the very top, this shows you what the program expects,
+e.g. how many positional arguments there should be. generally positional arguments are mandatory,
+and optional arguments are optional.

-This is not always enforced, but a good practice is to have the options right after the program name and the positionnal after.
+This is not always enforced, but a good practice is to have the options right after the program name
+and the positional after.
 ```
 - positional
 - optional
 ```

 The optional arguments start with a dash and one letter.
 One letter is the short form.
+But sometimes,
-But sometimes, (not always) they also have a long form, denoted with a double dash --
+(not always) they also have a long form, denoted with a double dash --

 Examples:
 ```